VA Secretary Robert (Bob) McDonald has made health care recruitment a national priority.

 “I see leadership of VA as an opportunity to improve the lives of men and women I care deeply about.
 There is no greater calling,” said Secretary McDonald.

 Several senior officials in VA demonstrate their commitment to this calling of serving our Nation’s Heroes through their own outreach efforts.
 Like Secretary McDonald, their goal is to engage qualified health care talent and encourage them to be part of the VA model of providing proactive, personalized, patient-driven health care for our Veterans.

-Dr. Carol Sanders, Deputy Chief Academic Affiliations Officer for VA, oversees the largest health professions education program in the United States, inclusive of nearly 120,000 trainees annually in more than 40 different health professions.
+Dr. Karen Sanders, Deputy Chief Academic Affiliations Officer for VA, oversees the largest health professions education program in the United States, inclusive of nearly 120,000 trainees annually in more than 40 different health professions.
 In addition to sharing her experiences with residents and interns on the VA Careers blog, she is actively involved in the “Take a Closer Look VA.” campaign.

 “Take a Closer Look VA.” is a national effort focused on keeping the nation’s best and brightest at VA—from their training as interns and residents in to the early stages of their careers.
 It focuses on the many benefits and unique opportunities that make VA an employer of choice.

 “VA has an academic culture with many different career opportunities – teaching, research, patient care, administration,” Dr. Sanders said.
 “You can create a career that matches your interest in VA.”